krr-up/latex-class-ceurart/README.md

-# latex-style-ceurart
+# latex-class-ceurart

-This archives style files provided by ASPOCP
+This archives class files provided by CEURART used in ASPOCP.